lowks/differ/README.rst

     :target: https://crate.io/packages/differ/
     :alt: Number of PyPI downloads

-Python library to calculate differences between objects.
+Python library to calculate the differences between objects.

 Right now, it supports calculating differences between objects built up of dicts, lists, tuples and base types.

-The major advantage compared to other diff tools is it is able to detect "slightly" changed objects that were repositioned in a list:
+The major advantage compared to other diff tools is that it's able to detect "slightly" changed objects that were repositioned in a list:

 .. code-block:: python